kubevirt/community/design-proposals/vm-pool.md

 ## User Stories

-* As a cluster user, I want to automate batch rollout of changes (CPU/Memory/Disk/PubSSHKeys/etc…) across a fleet of VMs.
+* As a cluster user, I want to automate batch rollout of changes (CPU/Memory/Disk/PubSSHKeys/etc…) across a pool of VM replicas.
-* As a cluster user managing fleets of VMs I want to automate scale out of VM instances based on utilization
+* As a cluster user managing a pool of VM replicas I want to automate scale out of VM instances based on utilization
-* As a cluster user managing fleets of VMs I want to automate scale-in of identical VM instances to optimize cluster resource consumption
+* As a cluster user managing a pool of VM replicas I want to automate scale-in of VM instances to optimize cluster resource consumption
 * As a user transitioning workloads to KubeVirt I want to use similar management patterns provided by existing Iaas platforms (AWS, Azure, GCP)
 * As a cluster admin managing nested Kubernetes clusters on top of KubeVirt VMs, I want the ability to elastically scale the underlying KubeVirt VM infrastructure.
-* As a SRE managing the availability of VM fleets I want to automate VM recovery by auto detecting and deleting misbehaving VMs and having the platform spin up fresh new instances as a replacement.
+* As a SRE managing the availability VM replicas in a pool, I want to automate VM recovery by auto detecting and deleting misbehaving VMs and having the platform spin up fresh new instances as a replacement.
 * As a pool user/manager I want to remove a VM from the pool without modifying it for debugging.
 The missing VM can be replaced by the pool.

 # Design